anaghaaaa/VMware-Overview/README.md

 * can access vCenter server using vSphere Client.
 * VMware vSphere is a virtualization platform. consists of a family of different software and management tools.

+# Templates

+* written in YAML
+* infrastructure as code (IaC)
+* blueprint for previous versions
+* drag and drop design canvas for easy design and deployment
+* can include user inputs that allow users to choose from various options at deployment time.
+For example, a blueprint could allow a user to choose the operating system, disk size, or the cloud endpoint where the resource should be deployed.

+# overview on vSphere and vRealize

 # intro to vRealize Automation